Benrobo/clutch/readme.md

 - Watch highlights in multiple languages (English, Spanish, Japanese)
 - Each highlight has a bottom sheet (swipe up!) that shows:

+### MLB Glossary Integration

+Baseball has its own language, and we're here to translate:

+- Terms like "RISP" or "ERA" are automatically highlighted in content
+- Tap any highlighted term to see a simple explanation in a popup

 ![image](tmp/screenshots/3.png)

 - What actually happened in normal human words